-All students are placed in classes/levels by the teachers according to age as well as ability and experience.
+All children are placed in classes/levels by the teachers according to age as well as ability and experience.
 We understand that each and every child is different and that is why we give individual attention as well as group instruction in every class.
 No audition is required.
 (We feel children would not do their best in that stressful of a situation.)
 After placing children in a class, if we feel they would do better (whether physically, emotionally, etc.) in a different class we may move them after a few lessons.
 All recreational leveled classes combine ballet, tap and jazz into one class unless specified.

 Pre-Dance: (Ages 2 and young 3 year olds) – Our pre-dance classes introduces the children to movement and rhythmthough games, props, songs, and even their own imagination.
 This level not only begins enhancing their motor skills, movement vocabulary, body awareness, musical awareness, and much more, it also develops a healthy love for movement.